-Kari Lucin is a reporter for the Jamestown Sun, a daily newspaper/news site based in Jamestown, N.D.
+Kari Lucin is a multimedia and online producer for the Grand Forks Herald, a daily newspaper/news site based in Grand Forks, North Dakota.

 She is a big geekette, and her principal hobbies are playing Dungeons & Dragons and other pen-and-paper roleplaying games, playing video games, and watching hours and hours of television on Netflix, from “Star Trek: The Next Generation” to “Mystery Science Theater 3000.”

 She has the attention span of a sugar-crazed, highly-caffeinated, semi-rabid squirrel and has been known to leave books in awkward places, such as cupboards, speed boats, the Metrodome and, occasionally with disastrous results, bathtubs.

 She likes science fiction, fantasy, westerns and mysteries and thinks that generally, vampires should not sparkle.
 She also loves odd music, including that of Tom Waits, Nick Cave, Rasputina and the Decemberists.
 She’s interested in feminism and how it intersects with and can improve pop culture, including movies, comics books and tabletop gaming.